A surfer riding the barrel of a wave with a green Caribbean jungle behind

 Experiences

 Bocas del Toro is one of those rare corners of the world where you can snorkel a reef at first light, eat fresh-made chocolate in a jungle by lunch, and watch bioluminescence light up under a black sky after dinner, all in the same day.
 Or you can never leave the dock.
-Below is the menu.
-We build your stay from it.
+Here is what we can set up.
+Choose as much or as little as you like.

 On The Water